Healing without Losing Culture: A Guide for Australian Therapists Supporting Asian and Migrant Clients

 “If I take a holiday while my sibling is struggling, I’m a bad person” → “I’m having the thought that I’m a bad person if I go.”

 Self‑as‑context is powerful for multicultural identity.
-Clients often hold multiple selves: the self at home, the self in Australian society, the self they wish to become.
+Clients often hold multiple selves: the self at home, the self in Australian society, the self they wish to become and so forth.
 ACT’s flexible self model helps these identities coexist rather than collide.

 Committed action becomes less about separation and more about taking steps that preserve connection while reducing suffering.
 This may look like boundaries negotiated flexibly and contextually like bamboo, collaborative decision‑making, values‑aligned communication, and gradual shifts rather than abrupt change.